5 Best Apps for Kids

 Yes, there are way too many fishing games on the market.
 But we remember spending hours playing Shark!
 Shark! on Intellivision as a kid, so underwater adventures have a special place on our smartphones.

-In the Planet Fish app for kids, dive in a submarine and use bubbles (how humane) to catch fish, which number 200 different kinds, ranging from the common goldfish to the exotic Picasso triggerfish.
+In the Planet Fish app for kids, dive in a submarine and use bubbles (how humane!) to catch 200 kinds of fish, ranging from the common goldfish to the exotic Picasso triggerfish.
 Whatever fish you catch are moved to your virtual tank, where you must feed them regularly and watch them grow.

-Whichever fish your kids can bear to part with can be sold for pretend money that can be used to trick out their tanks with coral, plants, rocks and larger tanks.
-They can also purchase more exotic locations to fish in.
+Your kids can sell, for pretend money, whichever fish they can bear to part with and use it to trick out their tanks with coral, plants, rocks and larger tanks.
+They can also purchase more exotic fishing locations.
 (Just be sure they don’t buy extra rubies and coins with real money through in-app purchases.)

 If this were a real alligator, you’d probably want him to stay underground…without any water.
 But Swampy isn’t your average sewer monster—his sole goal is to take a shower (if only your kids were this eager for one).

 Your task is to keep the water flowing by guiding it through dirt, tubes and more.
-The puzzle game becomes increasingly challenging with bombs, toxic ooze, traps and some of Swampy’s adversaries along the way.
+Where’s My Water? becomes increasingly challenging with bombs, toxic ooze, traps and some of Swampy’s adversaries along the way.

-This game reminds us of Cut the Rope in that there is a lot of physics involved to be successful.
-Sometimes you are digging through dirt to guide the water; other times you are trying to figure out a pattern of valves to guide it.
+This game reminds us of Cut the Rope in that you use physics to be successful.
+Sometimes you’re digging through dirt to guide the water; other times you’re trying to figure out a pattern of valves to guide it.
 And often, we find ourselves out of water with an angry alligator.

-There has to be at least a little learning involved on any best kids apps list, and Rocket Math provides a good mix of education and fun.
+There has to be at least a little learning involved on any best-apps-for-kids list, and Mathmeteer provides a good mix of education and fun.

 There are several difficulty levels to pick from, and you can earn medals along the way.
 Best of all: The app allows for several different user profiles, so brothers and sisters won’t accidentally alter each other’s rockets.